KatsuteDev/Mal4J/faq.md

 - Make sure that you are providing an auth token and not the client id.
 - Your token may be expired.
+- Your token is missing '`Bearer `'.
+- Your token may contain dangling whitespace.

 ## java.lang.UnsupportedClassVersionError

-This issue is caused by using an older, unsupported JDK.
-This library requires at least JDK 11.
+This issue is caused by using an older, unsupported JDK; this library requires at least JDK 8.
+If you are using JDK 8 and still get this error, make sure you are using v2.0.0+ of this library.

-## Will you update this library to support JDK 8?
+## Does this library support JDK 8 / JDK 11?

-The latest long-term-support version for Java Development Kit is 11.
-This library is modular in order to be compliant with JDK11 standards and will not be downgraded for this very reason (modules are not supported in JDK8).
+This project supports JDK 8 and JDK 11 modules.

 # API